 Well, somehow we managed. 😉

-For even more roadschooling tips, information, and downloadable resources, check out our Family Gap Year Guide course!
+For even more roadschooling tips, information, and downloadable resources, check out our Family Gap Year Academy!
 We cover more about educational standards, how to teach life skills and extracurriculars while roadschooling, provide you with a school tracker download, and lots more!
 Hope to see you in there!

 The very best of luck on your roadschooling journey.
 You’re going to do great!